harneet1729/Facey/README.md

 ## 2. Dataset

 Using a small personal software for regognition of people.
-It had 4 people and 50 images of all of them.
+It had 4 people and 50 images of each of them.
 Two were young (20s) girls, one was a woman (50s) and one was a child (10s)

 ## 3. Description